Silk Stockings (1957 film): Production

 Cyd Charisse, best known for her performance in Brigadoon (1954), was the first to be cast.
 Bing Crosby and Howard Keel were considered to star opposite of Charisse.
 When deciding what her next films would be under her MGM contract, Freed allowed Charisse to choose between starring with Gene Kelly in Les Girls (1957) or with Fred Astaire in Silk Stockings.
 She declared no contest, and chose Astaire.
 At the time, Astaire had finished filming Funny Face (1957).
 He met with Freed at his San Diego ranch though he was ambivalent at accepting the role as he felt too old.
 Mamoulian met with Astaire at a luncheon, and after hearing Mamoulian's ideas for the film, Astaire agreed to do the film.
 Astaire worked with his frequent collaborator Hermes Pan on the choreography, and asked Cole Porter to compose a rock and roll number intended to prove he was still in touch with contemporary music.
 Porter listened to the appropriate records, and returned with the number "The Ritz Roll and Rock."

-Meanwhile, Freed had promised to cast Ann Miller in the role as Peggy Dayton, which had been a role she previously sought in the Broadway musical.
-She was unavailable due to scheduling conflicts with the Broadway run.
-On the MGM studio lot, Miller arrived for a costume test but Freed instead cast Janis Paige.
+Freed had promised Ann Miller the role as Peggy Dayton, which had been a role she previously sought in the Broadway musical but ultimately was unable to accept due to scheduling conflicts.
+When Miller arrived for a costume test at MGM, she discovered Freed had already cast Janis Paige as Peggy Dayton.

 In his vision for Silk Stockings, Mamoulian was determined that the film would rely less on dialogue and instead dramatize the relationship between the two leads through elaborate dance numbers.
 He explained, "I had two of the best dancers in the world, and what interested me was to give greater importance to the dancing than to the action proper, which was merely a repeat of Ninotchka.
 The psychological and dramatic development existed only in the dances."

-Principal photography began on November 7, 1956 and wrapped on January 31, 1957.
+Principal photography began on November 7, 1956, and wrapped on January 31, 1957.